-- Bake slowly for 20 – 30 minutes, depending on your oven, until the bottoms are golden.
+- Bake slowly for 20 – 30 minutes, depending on your oven, until golden.
 The edges of the cookies should be golden but the tops will be lighter.

-- Remove from the oven and let them cool in the baking sheet.
+- Remove from the oven and let them cool on the baking sheet.

 - When cooled, lightly dust with confectioners’ sugar or leave plain.
 Either way, they are delicious.

 - Store several days in a tightly covered container to mellow.
 These will keep for up to 2 weeks if stored properly.

 1. Press half a candied cherry or maraschino cherry in the center of each cookie.